Exoutia/my-resume-django/learn.md

   - **Model** defines the data strucutre.
 This is usually a database and is the base layer to an application.
   - **View** displays some or all of the data to the user with html and css.
   - **Controller** handles how the database and view interact.
 - In django this is somewhat different as the django handles all the controller part.
 The pattern django utilizes is called the Model-View-Template pattern.
+- In djanog we dont need to learn about the sql as there is a built-in ORM(object relation mapper) to work with database model.
+- When you’re using an ORM, the classes you build that represent database tables are referred to as models.
+In Django, they live in the `models.py` module of each Django app.
+-